-Clearing the final hurdles like receiving funds, signing forms, getting the documents for loans and liens, and assuring you get a clean title to the property prior to your purchase gets finalized are all part of the job of the escrow holder.
+Clearing the final hurdles like obtaining funds, signing forms, getting the documents for loans and liens, and assuring you get a clear title to the property before your purchase gets finalized are all part of the job of the escrow holder.

 - Fire and other insurance policies